justinmeiners/justinmeiners.github.io/think-in-math/README.md

 Programming languages are *implementation tools* for instructing machines, not *thinking tools* for expressing ideas.
 They are strict formal systems riddled with design compromises and practical limitations.
-We hope to use them to make controlling computers bearable for humans.
+At the end of the day, we hope they make controlling computers bearable for humans.
 In contrast, thoughts are best expressed through a medium which is free and flexible.

 ## Thinking in Math